Department S (TV series): Episodes

 Filming took place between April 1968 and June 1969.

 The air dates are for ATV Midlands.
 ITV regions varied date and order.

 The production numbers here refer to ITC synopsis guide numbers and the sequence in the Network DVD booklet.

 Re-runs

 A repeat run of Department S began on ITV4 in November 2005, alongside others of a large number of similar ITC productions.

 Episodes of Department S screened on London Live TV channel in the London area in March–April 2022.

+Rewind Television DTT channels in the United Kingdom started broadcasting the series in December 2024.